Prison is a scary place.

 (Click on a title to proceed directly to that section)

-You might also be interested in our related articles on Excessive Force by Jail Guards, Prison Medical Neglect and Malnutrition, Bail and Custody Overstays, Treatment of Homosexual Inmates and Police Misconduct and Civil Rights Violations.
+You might also be interested in our related article on Police Misconduct and Civil Rights Violations.

 California has one of the largest prison systems in the country.
 In 2008, the California Department of Corrections and Rehabilitation housed 171,085 adult inmates (not including parolees) at 33 institutions.3